Amitie10g/WebArchiveBOT/README.md

 * Ensure the `WebArchiveBOT.sh` has exec permissions.

-* Ensure the DB path is properly set in both the frontend and backend go checkconfiguration (absolute path!!!)
+* Ensure the DB path is properly set in both the frontend and backend configuration (absolute path!!!)

 ## Running